abhogal-lab/WillisWorks/README.md

 Psource,effective = Psource − ΔPsource
 ```

-The pressure-droop request is 8·knee³ below the reference capacity and
+The pressure-drop request is 8·knee³ below the reference capacity and
-gains linear and quadratic terms after utilization exceeds 100%; droop
+gains linear and quadratic terms after utilization exceeds 100%; drop
 is capped at 78% of the available source-to-outflow pressure.
 This is a
 soft knee, not a hard flow clamp.